smuellerDD/leancrypto/README.md

 Leancrypto offers various cryptographic algorithms.

-## Authenticate Encryption with Associated Data
+## Authenticated Encryption with Associated Data

 Did you know you can use hash to encrypt data?